backdrop-contrib/conditional_fields/README.md

 ======================

 Define dependencies between fields based on their states and values.
-Conditional Fields is basically an user interface for the States API, plus the ability to hide fields on certain conditions when viewing content.
+Conditional Fields is basically a user interface for the States API, plus the ability to hide fields on certain conditions when viewing content.

 The Conditional Fields module allows you to manage sets of dependencies between